galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 ## Deploy Sample Application

-Go to Admin server and deploy webtestapp.war.
+You may optionally test the cluster by deploying the simple sample application included in this guide:

-1. Go to admin server console, click "Lock & Edit"
+1. Go to the admin server console, click "Lock & Edit".
-2. Click Deployments
+2. Click Deployments.
-3. Click Install
+3. Click Install.
-4. Select file webtestapp.war
+4. Click Upload your file(s).
+5. For the Deployment Archive, click "Choose File".
+6. Go to where this guide is on your local file system (if you are using the Cloud Shell you will need to download the guide locally).
+Select the file webtestapp.war.
-5. Next.
-Install this deployment as an application
+7. Click Next.
+Choose 'Install this deployment as an application'.
-6. Next.
-Select cluster-1 and All servers in the cluster
+8. Click Next.
+Select cluster-1 and All servers in the cluster.
-7. Keep configuration as default and click Finish
+9. Accept the defaults in the next screens and click Finish.
-8. Activate Changes
+10. Click Activate Changes
 ![Deploy Application](resources/screenshot-deploy-test-app.PNG)

 Start deployment: